sarahuu/devtracka-vscode-extension/README.md

 **DevTracka** is inspired by Wakatime.
 Will basically do everything wakatime does.
 There'll be a RESTAPI and ofcourse Dashboard.
-Using this project to test master javascript and vibe coding abilities, lol.
+Using this project to learn javascript.
+Proper documentation coming up soon.

 ---